 If you have questions before or after your inspection, you can talk to an inspector.

-More about residential fence permits
+More about construction requirements for residential fence permits